-During the fall of 2016, the State's electric power suppliers provided assessments of the potential for DSM and EE as part of their integrated resource plans (IRPs).
+During the fall of 2018, the State's electric power suppliers provided assessments of the potential for DSM and EE as part of their IRPs.

 Senate Bill 3 allows electric power suppliers to use energy savings from new EE and DSM programs toward their REPS obligations.
-During the two fiscal years covered by this report, the Commission approved 10 new programs, including one pilot program, terminated seven programs, and approved modifications to a number of programs.
+During the two fiscal years covered by this report, the Commission approved several new programs, including one pilot program, terminated five programs, and approved modifications to or re-opened a number of programs.

-Senate Bill 3 further provides that, upon petition by an electric public utility, the Commission shall approve an annual rider to the utility's rates to allow it to recover all reasonable and prudent costs incurred for new DSM and EE measures.
-Further, the Commission may approve incentives to utilities for adopting and implementing DSM and EE programs.
-During the two fiscal years covered by this report, DNCP, DEC and DEP each filed annual rider applications, and those riders allow the companies to recover their DSM/EE program costs as well as incentives.
+During the two fiscal years covered by this report, DENC, DEC and DEP each filed annual rider applications, and those riders allow the companies to recover their DSM/EE program costs as well as incentives.
 At the end of the two years covered by this report both DEP and DEC had outstanding DSM/EE Rider proceedings pending before the Commission.